snxphy/schoolwork/README.md

 # schoolwork

-Mix of pyhon and c# code for school work revision
+pyhon code for school work revision

 will add more when more is added